shahar-shemesh/funruehl-landing-page/README.md

 # Funruehl-font Landing page

 The example below showcases the designer's UX/UI prototype for the FontLand font.
 The original prototype was created in PDF format.
-However, to make it accessible and interactive on the web, we have transformed it into a live web page using HTML and CSS.
+However, to make it accessible and interactive on the web, I have transformed it into a live web page using HTML and CSS.

 The PDF file below: (png converted, from which the landing page was created)
 ![FontLand Example](https://files.catbox.moe/hjmntg.png)